FRS 105: Micro-entities in the UK

 The implementation of this standard by businesses is voluntary.
 A business can meet the requirements but choose not to apply this and opt for other optional standards applicable to its functioning.

-What is a micro-entity?
+What is a micro-entity in the UK?

 A business fulfils the certified conditions for a micro-entity if it meets at least two out of three of the following criteria: